 Target1, Target2 and Target3 in the above list have these generic names because their meaning depends on what ControlType is set for the item concerned.
-They are initially populated by candidate means for the item concerned (Target 1 and Target2) and 50 (% in the upper tail) for Target 3, which is only used for Bimodality.
+For a new run with no values entered, clicking the save icon after the Frontier has built causes MateSel to enter candidate means for Target 1 and Target2, and 50 (% in the upper tail) for Target 3, which is only used for Bimodality.
+MateSel enters updated values after you change these targets (see here) and click the save icon.
 Of course, you can edit this whole section so that MateSel adopts these controls across items for your run.
 When using Batch MateSel in simulations, you can generate this whole MateSel.ini file in your simulation software, such that, for example, the mean value for Trait1 matches your desires set for each year of breeding.